MeghanaNandaKumar/MeghanaNandaKumar/README.md

 # I am Meghana Nanda Kumar

    I am a Front-End Engineer in the making, combining creativity and code to deliver user-focused experiences.
-I have developed a strong understanding of marketing and business concepts over the years and they have helped me build tech projects and products that have been a delight to create and share 🚀
+I have developed a strong understanding of marketing and business concepts over the years, and they have helped me build tech projects and products that have been a delight to create and share 🚀

 ## Education